 6.11 It is clearly demonstrated by the HNS (2018) that, unusually in the West Midlands, the Wyre Forest District Council area is co-terminus with the Wyre Forest Housing Market Area.
 As such the housing requirement reflected by this Plan is based solely on that required for the needs of Wyre Forest District.
 However, this does not negate the need for the Plan to be prepared in consultation with neighbouring and near-by authorities (e.g. other Worcestershire districts, Birmingham and the Black Country, South Staffordshire, Shropshire); accordingly Wyre Forest District has co-operated with authorities that are both adjoining and beyond in order to consider strategic priorities for the delivery of homes, including cross-boundary requirements.
-The evidence base documents the joint working and other activities demonstrating effective co-operation consistent with the Duty to Cooperate legal requirement and the NPPF.
+Statements of Common Ground will be prepared where necessary for the purposes of the examination of the Local Plan and will evidence the joint working and effective co-operation consistent with the Duty to Cooperate legal requirement and the NPPF.